snhobbs/pcb-checklist/schematic-checklist.md

 ### System power input

-* [ ] Fusing and/or reverse voltage protection at system power inlet
+* [ ] Fusing and reverse voltage protection at system power inlet
 * [ ] Check total input capacitance and add inrush limiter if needed
+* [ ] Check _Q_ factors of _LC_ filters and add TVSes or resistors to manage ringing on sudden connect/disconnect

 ### Regulators